arh1/presentation-d8-migrate-csv-importer/slides/config.md

 ~Notes:

 * All migration config can be tracked by core CM (or Features)
+* Config stored along w/ other site config (in randomly-named /public dir or per path in settings.php)
 * For simple migrations, you'll just need the config/yml and no custom code
 * Here's a simple migration of articles from a D6 to D8 site
 * Source is nodes from a D6 db (node_type is optional config)